Journal of Korean Society of Dental Hygiene

 1) Title Page

-·Title should be concise and precise.
+· Title should be concise and precise.
 The first word should be capitalized.
-The cover letter includes author names, orcid, academic degree, position, address, affiliation (university, department, city, and nation).
-Address, phone number, fax number, and e-mail of the corresponding author should be recorded.
+The cover letter includes author names, orcid, academic degree, position, address, affiliation (university, department, city, and nation), author contributions, address, phone number, fax number, and e-mail of the corresponding author should be recorded.
 The abstract includes the title and key words.
 The author’s information should not be written in the abstract page.

 2) Abstract and Key Words

-·All manuscripts should contain a structured abstract that is written only in English.
-Provide an abstract of no more than 300 words.
+· All manuscripts should contain a structured abstract that is written only in English.
+Provide an abstract of no more than 200 words.
 Abbreviations should be avoided as much as possible.
 It should contain 4 subsections: Objectives, Methods, Results, and Conclusions.

 8) Conflicts of Interest